Books & Breakfast with Kids Author Vaunda Micheaux Nelson

 Nelson and Tate's visit celebrates the culmination of our fourth NOLA Readers 2.0, a collaboration between the New Orleans Public Library and the Louisiana Children's Museum.
 NOLA Readers 2.0 provided a literacy experience around one book, Small Shoes, Great Strides: How Three Brave Girls Opened Doors for School Equality, for second grade students in New Orleans, through field trips to the Louisiana Children's Museum and the Main Library.

-Sponsored by New Orleans Public Library Foundation, and the Friends of the New Orleans Public Library.
+Sponsored by New Orleans Public Library Foundation and the Friends of the New Orleans Public Library.

 Rosa F. Keller Library & Community Center is a partnership between the New Orleans Public Library and the Broadmoor Improvement Association, which serves the Broadmoor community by providing residents with a gathering space for free programs, meetings, and valuable educational resources.